F229BD06-FD1C-2908-B10829FCD3F82234

 Kirner-Johnson 139

-Gruskin’s archival and oral historical research has been generously supported by the Council of American Overseas Research Centers and the American Institute for Maghrib Studies.
-She has published most recently in the Journal of Global History, and her newest article is forthcoming in Comparative Studies of South Asia, Africa and the Middle East.
+Gruskin’s archival and oral historical research has been generously supported by the American Council of Learned Societies, the Council of American Overseas Research Centers, and the American Institute for Maghrib Studies.
+She has published most recently in Comparative Studies of South Asia, Africa and the Middle East and the Journal of Global History.

 Prior to joining Hamilton, Gruskin was a postdoctoral fellow in global history at Queen’s University in Kingston, Ontario.